ChenCuiPlasma/Vlasolver_Flyer/readme.md

 * **2D2V** (with or without external B field both supported, **Serial** and **Parallel**)

 ![](./pics/scheme/schematic_vlasov.png)
->*A schematic figure for 2D2V Vlasolver calculation domain*
+>*Schematic Plot for 2D2V Vlasolver calculation domain*

 ## 5. **Code Structures**
 The code adopts objective-oriented structure.
 And the classes(modules) can be categorized into several groups.